publisha/publisha.github.io/pages/create_speare_play_web.md

 We are using GitHub pages to host a web site for the Shakespeare play.
 This page explains what we are going to do to get started.

 ## What to do?
 If you are reading this within your very own copy of this GitHub repository (because you followed the link from the **github classroom**), then read on.
-If you are reading this offline, then please set up the Github account before you do anything else.
+If you are reading this offline, then [please set up the Github account][8c08ca4b] before you do anything else.

+  [8c08ca4b]: https://github.com "Go to GitHub and create and account or login if you already have one"

 Before you do anything with your new GitHub account do this: